Universal Studios Florida

 If you’re a horror addict, then you probably know Universal Studios Florida.
 The park has become world-famous with its special event called Halloween Horror Nights.
 This event takes place every year and it usually runs from September until early November.
 This is a hard-ticket event, which means that separate admission tickets are required.
 The park remains open for normal operations until the late afternoon and then closes for day guests.
 So even if you don’t like creepy characters and scare zones, there’s no need to avoid the park during Halloween time.

 Entertainment plays a big role at Universal Studios.
 You may encounter some characters throughout the park and there are quite a few live performances to be explored.
 The most interesting show takes place on the park’s central lagoon in the evening.
-Universal Orlando’s Cinematic Celebration is the park’s answer to Disney’s fabled nighttime spectaculars.
+CineSational – A Symphonic Spectacular is the park’s answer to Disney’s fabled nighttime spectaculars.
 Of course, nobody’s able to beat Disney when it comes to entertainment, but I certainly enjoyed this show on the lake.
-The performance features fountains, water screens, projections, fireworks and many immortal film soundtracks.
+The performance consists of great film soundtracks, fountains, water screens, projections, fireworks and even drones.
 Nice way to conclude our day at the park.

 WORTH A VISIT?